ChristianAnyanwu/NeuroVec/README.md

 # NeuroVec
-Research on Word Embeddings for neuroscience
+Utilizing NLP and data processing to conduct research on Word Embeddings for neuroscience